Window Nation Talks Real Estate with The Washington Post

 Who are your customers and what is your strategy for growth?

 Aaron Magden: Thirty percent of our business is referrals.
 We encourage customers to do online reviews.
 I monitor everything.
 Every time Window Nation comes up in an online review, I get a Google alert.
-We monitor a lot of customer advocate groups like Yelp and Angie’s List and Insider Pages.
+We monitor a lot of customer advocate groups like Yelp and Angie’s List.
 When people are shopping, they go to the Internet.
 When you type in “windows,” there [are] reviews and blogs.
 We’re always in there.

 If a customer gives us a negative review, I call them.
 Some people, they’re never going to be happy.
 But when people are looking for windows and they see these blogs, they realize for the most part we have a 98.8 percent customer satisfaction rate.